What to Say to Someone Who Has Lost Their Home: Dos and Don’ts After a Total Loss

 The Don’ts of How to Comfort Someone

 • DON’T say, “Call if you need something,” and then just walk away.
 When your friend has lost everything significant to her, she needs a hug and some of your time, just to chat or cry.
+Most people will never ask for help because they’re still recovering from the emotional blow and aren’t sure what they need now or in the future.

 • DON’T say, “It’s a blessing in disguise.”
 Yikes!
 When your home and its belongings are destroyed, it may take weeks or months for your friend to be able to look beyond that loss and see a silver lining.